Loader gif

 Get covered in the new health insurance marketplaces

-So, that will be money paid out of your pocket – but perhaps not as much as you think.
+So, that will be paid out of your pocket – but perhaps not as much as you think.

 For many Americans, the out-of-pocket cost of policies bought through the official insurance marketplaces will be reduced by federal subsidies.